- Travel in France

 where there are connections by local train to Le Puy.
 The railway

-between Saint Etienne and Le Puy is very scenic, following the Loire
+between Saint Etienne and Le Puy is slow but very scenic, following the

-Gorge from just arter Firminy as far as the outskirts of Le Puy.
+Gorge from just after Firminy as far as the outskirts of Le Puy.
 Le Puy

 can also be reached by local train from Clermont Ferrand; the route is